hyperledger-archives/indy-common/setup.md

-# Sovrin -- identity for all
+# Sovrin Common

-Sovrin Identity Network public/permissioned distributed ledger
+Common utility functions for other Sovrin repos (like sovrin-client, sovrin-node etc)

-### Common (for sovrin-client or sovrin-node) Setup Instructions
+### Common Setup Instructions (sovrin-client or sovrin-node)

 As of Oct 3, these setup instructions are validated at a beta level.
 We are aware of a few cases where you might hit roadblocks, depending